 A loan change or modification scam occurs after a buyer takes a loan and finds it hard to make payments.
 To find assistance, you may look towards businesses that claim to enter into a negotiation with the lender for a small upfront fee, usually a few hundred bucks.

-Like most things, it sounds too good to ignore.
+Like most things, it sounds too good to ignore, therefore, it is probably an auto loan financial scam.

 Always stay away from firms that promise to take care of your second chance auto loan.
 If you have a problem with paying back your mortgage, call your dealer directly and explain the situation of things.
 Some are ready to defer payments or extend the terms of the loan though it will make the cost of the borrowing to be increased over a period.
 It can reduce the monthly amount you have to pay to make the payment now easier.